Molecular Pathology Study Day

 Lectures are delivered by experts from all the major pathology specialties, including gynaecological, respiratory and soft tissue pathology.
 The speakers often use case examples to supplement their talks, and each year they provide additional material which helps to ensure attendees keep up to date with the latest research developments in the field; make sure you attend each year!

-The next Molecular Pathology Study Day due to take place on 9 March 2020 has been postponed.
-Further dates to follow shortly.
+The next Molecular Pathology Study Day due to take place on Tuesday 10 November 2020.

 - Introduction to Molecular Pathology – what do we mean, what do you need to know, and why?